 November 7, 2013

 Note from dshort: The charts in this commentary have been updated to include the Q3 2013 Advance Estimate.

 The chart below is my way to visualize real GDP change since 2007.
 I've used a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
-That noticeable change in today's 0.4 percent Third Estimate from the 0.1 percent in the Second Estimate was the positive revision to Gross Private Domestic Investment and continued improvement in Net Exports of Goods and Services.
-The biggest component of GDP, however, Personal Consumption Expenditures, was revised down from the Second Estimate.
+Here is the latest overview from the Bureau of Labor Statistics:

+Let's take a closer look at the contributions of GDP of the four major subcomponents.
 My data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, I used Table 2: Contributions to Percent Change in Real Gross Domestic Product.

-Note: The conventional practice is to round GDP to one decimal place, the latest at 0.4.
-The 0.38 GDP in the chart above is the real GDP calculated to two decimal places based on the BEA chained 2005 dollar data series.
+Note: The conventional practice is to round GDP to one decimal place, the latest at 2.8.
+The 2.85 GDP in the chart above is the real GDP calculated to two decimal places based on the BEA chained 2009 dollar data series.

 Let's close with a look at the inverse behavior of PCE and Gross Private Investment (GPDI) during recessions (note my use of different vertical scales to facilitate the overlay).
 PCE generally increases as a percent of GDP whereas Private Investment declines.
 That is not what we're seeing in the current data.
 I've plotted the two with different vertical axes (PCE on left, GPDI on the right) to highlight the frequent inverse correlation.

 I'll update these charts when the Q3 2013 Second Estimate is released next month.